angelolloqui/SwiftKotlin/README.md

 Checkout the [project's releases page](https://github.com/angelolloqui/SwiftKotlin/releases) to get a preview compiled version of the app or compile it manually:

 - Install Xcode 9+ and check it is the default selected one by running `xcode-select -p`
-- clone the repo: `git clone git@github.com:angelolloqui/SwiftKotlin.git; cd SwiftKotlin` and move to the ast branch `git checkout -b 'feature/swift-tranform' 'origin/feature/swift-transform'`
+- clone the repo: `git clone git@github.com:angelolloqui/SwiftKotlin.git; cd SwiftKotlin`
 - Run `swift package update`
 - Open the project: `open SwiftKotlin.xcodeproj`

-From Xcode, run the desired target and copy the generated executables in a directory with executable rights for later use.
+From Xcode, run the desired target and copy the generated executables (you can find it under the `Products` generated folder) in a directory with executable rights for later use.
 Typically, you could use:

 - **swiftkotlin** command line tool: `/usr/local/bin/`
 - **SwiftKotlinApp** desktop app: `/Applications/`